Ellen Lloyd - AncientPages.com - Like many other characters encountered in Native American mythology, Heyoka teaches us valuable life lessons.

 Heyoka's Power As A Sacred Clown

 Just because Heyoka is called sacred clown or fool, doesn’t mean it’s a stupid individual.
-On the contrary, Heyoka forces us to look at ourselves and the world around us in a different way.
-His existence and silly behavior give us an excellent opportunity to find answers to questions we never contemplated before.
+On the contrary, Heyoka forces us to look at ourselves and the world around us differently.
+Moreover, his existence and silly behavior give us an excellent opportunity to find answers to questions we never contemplated before.

-As a clown, Heyoka is, of course, funny and he always does everything in a different way.
+As a clown, Heyoka is, of course, funny and he always does everything differently.
 Heyoka is a being with backward-forwards, upside-down, or contrary nature.
 If someone moves forward, Heyoka would go backward.
 If Heyoka rides a horse, he does it backwards, wearing his clothes inside-out.